JeaneC/jRain/README.md

 V 0.25 - Current Weather file now imports the JSON file

 V 0.40 - The top UI now loads well for a pre-loaded city (this will change to geo-coordinates later)

+V 0.80 - The app now imports all the data it needs, only thing left is to actually use the data to change label descriptions.